caiostringari/picoastal/README.md

 python src/calibration/ChArUco_online_calibration_rpi.py - i "config.json" -o "camera_parameters.pkl|json"
 ````

 Again, there are several parameters that can be set.
 Use `ChArUco_online_calibration_flir|rpi.py --help` for details.

-The most import thing here is to use the same board parameters as used for `create_ChArUco_board.py`
+The most import thing for camera calibration is to use the same board parameters as used for `create_ChArUco_board.py`

 # 5.3.
-Calibration results
+Display Calibration Results

 To investigate the results of a camera calibration do: